 The case system is similar in Polish and Russian, but there are slight differences in the endings of the cases.

 In general, Polish grammar has more exceptions than Russian grammar.
-Funny thing is, the grammar of Polish is irregular in itself.
+The funny thing is, the grammar of Polish is irregular in itself.
 This language will often break its own grammatical rules and is full of exceptions.

 From the point of view of a foreigner, Russian and Polish may sound very similar.
 They might even say that there are no differences between these two languages or find it very hard to distinguish them from each other, especially while spoken.